LethalCompanyCommunity/ModdingWiki/docs/dev/fundamentals/patching-code.md

 For more information about Harmony, see the [Harmony](https://harmony.pardeike.net/articles/intro.html) or [HarmonyX](https://github.com/BepInEx/HarmonyX/wiki/Basic-usage) documentation.

 ### Example Patch With Harmony {#example-patch-harmony}
-We will now do the same patch for infinite sprint as we did with MonoMod:
+We will now do the same patch for dying from exhaustion as we did with MonoMod:

 ```cs
 using HarmonyLib;